topollonaketsana/Monte-Carlo-Simulation/README.md

-# Monte Carlo simulation method to approximate the area under a curve for continuous functions
+# Monte Carlo simulation method to approximate areas for continuous functions

 ## Monte Carlo Simulation

-This project demonstrates the Monte Carlo simulation method to approximate the area under the curve defined by the function \( f(x) = x**3 \).
-The simulation involves randomly throwing "stones" within a defined boundary and counting how many fall under the curve to estimate the area.
+This project demonstrates the Monte Carlo simulation method to approximate the area under the curve defined by the function \( f(x) = x**3 \) as well the estimation of value Pi using random walks.
+The computer simulation involves randomly throwing "stones" within a defined boundary and counting how many fall under the curve to estimate the area.

 ## Project Description

 The Monte Carlo method is a statistical technique that uses random sampling to obtain numerical results.
-In this project, we use the Monte Carlo method to approximate the area under the curve of the function \( f(x) = x**3 \) between \( x = 0 \) and \( x = 3 \).
+In this project, we use the Monte Carlo method to approximate the area under the curve of the function \( f(x) = x**3 \) between \[ x = 0 \ and \ x = 3 \].

 ## Whats needed